Hein Verbruggen: Defamation suits

 Verbruggen (sometimes along with Pat McQuaid) has been involved in several defamation suits against people who accused UCI of corruption in regard to doping.

 In 2002 UCI sued Festina soigneur Willy Voet for defamation over claims in his book Breaking the Chain.
 In 2004 the UCI won the case, and in 2006 won the appeal.
 Voet had made various claims about UCI and Verbruggen's alleged behavior related to an alleged issue with Lidocaine and Laurent Brochard at the 1997 UCI Road World Championships.

 Another defamation suit was brought against Floyd Landis in 2011 for some of the aforementioned claims about Lance Armstrong and the UCI.
 The case against Landis was ruled in UCI's favor.

 Another defamation lawsuit was against WADA Chief Dick Pound regarding his comments about doping and UCI.
 The lawsuit was settled by the parties in 2009.
-Pound retracted his comments and acknowledged that the UCI was "doing good work to eliminate cheats from their sport.”
+Pound retracted his comments and acknowledged that the UCI was "doing good work to eliminate cheats from their sport."

 Another was filed by the UCI, Pat McQuaid and Hein Verbruggen against former cyclist and journalist Paul Kimmage in 2012, again related to the accusations about Armstrong and UCI.
 The lawsuit was later dropped by the UCI and Pat McQuaid but not by Verbruggen.
-On the 26th of May 2016, the judge ruled once more in favour of Hein Verbruggen by prohibiting Paul Kimmage to affirm that Hein Verbruggen knowingly tolerated doping or to make any allegations of the same kind.
+On 26 May 2016, the judge ruled once more in favour of Hein Verbruggen by prohibiting Paul Kimmage to affirm that Hein Verbruggen knowingly tolerated doping or to make any allegations of the same kind.
 The Judge also forbade Paul Kimmage to claim that Hein Verbruggen hid controls, is dishonest, did not behave responsibly, did not apply the same rules for all, did not chase Lance Armstrong after he had provided an antedated certificate.
 The Judge also sentenced Paul Kimmage to pay Hein Verbruggen 12.000 Swiss Francs; covering his legal fees.
 Paul Kimmage was also ordered to publish corrections in several papers.

 In addition Kimmage, who had received money from the public to prepare a defence, decided to sue Verbruggen himself in a criminal court.
 He stated that he was doing it for the whistleblowers who were defamed by the UCI.
 The public prosecutor ruled that there was no case and dismissed Kimmage's complaint.
 Kimmage appealed the decision to the court and the court once more decided in favour of Verbruggen.